eloots/Pi-Akka-Cluster/exercise_008_split_brain_resolver_static_quorum/README.md

 - Partition the network in two by removing the white cable between the two switches
   - Observe what happens and try to explain it

-- Restore the network and restart all the nodes that were stopped by the `SBR`
+- Disconnect one of the remaining `Up` nodes from the network
+  - Observe what happens and try to explain it
+- If there still are two nodes in the `Up` state, disconnect one of them from the switch it is connected to
+  - Observe what happens and try to explain it

+- Try your own scenarios: think about what other (network) failures can happen

+- Reconnect everything back together, stop what is still running and start the full cluster from scratch and wait for convergence
-- Use `Akka HTTP Management` to stop the `Referee` node
+- Use `Akka HTTP Management` to down nodes one by one, but give the `SBR` time to react (or not)
   - Observe what happens and try to explain it

 # LED Legend